rubensamarojr/rubensamarojr.github.io/_posts/2025-01-30-blog-post-particle-codes.md

   - sph
 ---

-Extensive list of numerical codes related to particle methods.
+Extensive list of numerical codes and frameworks related to particle methods.

 MPS solver
 ------